TUM-I5/MolSim/README.md

 ## Logging:

 For logging we use spdlog. <br />
-The logs are written to files which can be found in the **/logs/** folder or to the console (see help menu `./MolSim -h`).
+The logs are written to files which can be found in the **/logs/** folder or to the console (see `./MolSim -h`).
 The logs are separated into logic and memory logs. <br />
 Logic logs are used to log events in the program flow.
 Within the logic logs, there is the distinction between input, output and simulation. <br />
 Memory logs on the other hand document the construction and destruction of objects and therefore help to detect and prevent memory leaks. <br />